nickserv/danamccurdy.com/_posts/2017-10-02-love-and-acceptance.md

 Love is cherishing
 the gifts of each moment,
-being grateful and content;
+grateful and content,
-not demanding more.
+and not demanding more.